7.1 Complaint Intake and Early Risk Triage

 - Identify immediate safety, payroll, leave, accommodation, or retaliation risk.

-- Decide whether the matter needs investigation, manager coaching, policy review, or escalation.
+- Decide whether the matter needs investigation, coaching, policy review, or escalation.

-- Communicate next steps and maintain a defensible record.
+- Communicate next steps and preserve a defensible record.

 The best PHR answer keeps HR in its lane.
-HR does not act as the employee's advocate against management or as management's shield against complaints.
-HR supports a fair process, applies policy, preserves documentation, and escalates when legal, ethical, or safety concerns exceed routine employee relations handling.
+HR is neither the employee's advocate against management nor management's shield against complaints; it supports a fair process, applies policy consistently, preserves documentation, and escalates when legal, ethical, or safety concerns exceed routine handling.
+A defensible intake record — neutral wording, separated allegations and facts, identified protected issues, and a clear routing decision — is what later lets HR show a fair process was followed from the very first conversation.

-An employee reports that a supervisor cut her schedule two days after she complained about safety equipment.
+An employee reports that her supervisor cut her schedule two days after she filed an OSHA safety complaint.
 What should HR do first?

 Which intake statement is most appropriate for HR documentation?